The Life of a Sherman Tanker: The Crew the Tank, and How They Lived With it, Babied it, Loved and Hated it.

 Being a tanker has its own set of dangers and horrible ways to die, but overall, it was a lot safer to be in a tank, than to be any kind of grunt.
 Sure, the beast you live with, service, and fight can hurt or kill you if you are not careful, ripping off a carelessly placed foot as a turret rotates or losing fingers to a hatches can suck, but training can minimize those, no training can save you from an artillery barrage as grunt, if you didn’t have time to dig a hole and its flat.
 The gruesome ways tanker could die in combat are somewhat offset by the things he can stash in the tank to make life more comfortable.
 Booze and non-army food were popular items for tanks, plus, you’re not walking around with a heavy pack all the time.

-Along with the Technical Manuals that the crew received on the radios, the guns, the tracks and suspension and more, there were Field Manuals that the crew used to drill on the tank.
+Along with the Technical Manuals that the crew received on the radios, guns, tracks and suspension and more, there were Field Manuals that the crew used to drill on the tank.
 The main one for the M4 gun tanks was FM17-67 Crew Drill and Service of the Piece, Medium Tank M4.
 This was a 132 page book that contained instructions on the crew composition, and on foot formations, crew control, drills, serving of the piece, mounted action, dismounted action, removing wounded from the tank, inspections, sight adjustments, and destruction of the tank and its components.

-Now let’s talk about what drilling is really all about, because unless you’ve been in the military (I haven’t been, but you can learn about this stuff without having served, and that’s the idea here), you may not really know what drilling means, and it doesn’t involve power tools.
+Now let’s talk about what drilling is all about, because unless you’ve been in the military (I haven’t been, but you can learn about this stuff without having served, and that’s the idea here), you may not really know what drilling means, and it doesn’t involve power tools.
 Sports people will have some idea, drilling on something is doing it so often, exactly the same each time, hundreds of times or more, to make the drill second nature.
 So when a tank commander yells abandon tank, no one thinks about it, they just do it, and they’ve done it so many times, they do it flawlessly and fast, because they practiced over and over knowing their lives could depend on it later.

 Here’s a list of some of the drills: Do Something Over and Over until it bores you to Tears

 Each of the drills would be called out by the commander as a verbal order, and each crew member including the commander would carry out a series of actions to accomplish the order.
 For example, Drill/Order Dismount would be called out, each crew member would have specific instructions for what they were expected to do.
-Starting with disconnecting the intercom cable, then standing on seat and climbing out, the open hatches order would already have been given.
+Starting with disconnecting their headset intercom cable, then standing on seat and climbing out, the open hatches order would already have been given.

 Prepare to mount the Medium tank; Mount/Dismount: The order/drill for getting in or out of the tank.